everycure-org/matrix/docs/src/data_science/runbooks/03_matrix_enrichment.md

     # ... (tag columns)
 ```

-Also do note that the actual tags/column names are written in a key:value format; while only key is used in the matrix output, the value is being used as a 'legend' that is appended to the metadata csv file.
+Also do note that the actual tags/column names are written in a key:value format; while only key is used in the matrix output, the value is being used as a 'legend' that is appended to the metadata .csv file.

 ## 0. Required fields

-The parameters.yaml file also contains the entries essential for good understanding of the matrix output: these entries are defined as `drug_list`, `disease_list`, and `kg_data`.
+The parameters.yaml file contains the entries essential for good understanding of the matrix output: these entries are defined as `drug_list`, `disease_list`, and `kg_data`, and are necessary for the matrix generation process so __do not remove them__.

 ```yaml
 matrix_generation.matrix: